 - you have taken steps towards addressing any underlying issues, which can be done through attending counselling, attending a course (eg anger management, drug and alcohol etc) and/or seeing a psychologist / psychiatrist and having your lawyer obtain a report.

-For driving offences, the chances of getting a section 10 are better if you complete a Traffic Offender Program.
+For driving offences, the chances of getting a section 10 dismissal are better if you complete a Traffic Offender Program.